You are here

 4. Is there an online resource I can use to identify a prescription drug?

-Yes, you can use the Medical University of South Carolina drug and pill identifier to search for the name of a tablet or capsule with a specific color, shape, and/or marking.
-You can search for a picture of a particular drug using Express Scripts.
+Yes, you can use the National Library of Medicine's Pillbox or the Medical University of South Carolina drug and pill identifier to search for the name of a tablet or capsule with a specific color, shape, and/or marking.

 5. Is there an online drug interaction tool available?